deic-dk/pod_manifests/nextcloud.md

 The latter directory is mounted from your ScienceData home server.
 The path to the folder which is mounted is specified below.
 This path is relative to [`/storage/` on your ScienceData home server](/storage/).
 Read more on the storage service [here](https://sciencedata.dk/sites/developer/ManagingFiles/index#storage).

 The database backend is SQLite running off a file in NFS, i.e. quite slow.
+Moreover, on launch, files are scanned and the database brought up to date.
+This is a time-consuming process - implying that it'll take a minute or more for the web interface to come up.

 By providing a public SSH key you can access your pod via SSH.